 This paper proposes a general definition of self-stabilizing wait-free shared memory objects.
-The definition ensures that, even in the face of processor failures, every execution after a transient memory failure is linearisable except for a bounded number of actions.
+The definition ensures that, even in the face of processor failures, every execution after a transient memory failure is linearizable except for an a priori bounded number of actions.
 Shared registers have been used extensively as communication medium in self-stabilizing protocols.
-We give particular attention to the self-stabilizing implementation of such registers, thus providing a large body of previous research with a more solid fundament.
+As an application of our theory, we therefore focus on self-stabilizing implementation of such registers, thus providing a large body of previous research with a more solid foundation.
 In particular, we prove that one cannot construct a self-stabilizing single-reader single-writer regular bit from self-stabilizing single-reader single-writer safe bits, using only a single bit for the writer.
-This leads us to postulate a self-stabilizing dual-reader single-writer safe bit as the minimal hardware needed to achieve self-stabilizing wait-free interprocess communication and synchronisation.
-Based on this hardware, adaptations of well known wait-free implementations of regular and atomic shared registers are proven to be self-stabilizing.
+This leads us to postulate a self-stabilizing dual-reader single-writer safe bit as the minimal hardware needed to achieve self-stabilizing wait-free interprocess communication and synchronization.
+Based on this hardware, adaptations of well-known wait-free implementations of regular and atomic shared registers are proven to be self-stabilizing.
+(USA)